r-mc2/verum-archives/Campaigns/14 - Shattered Crowns/Transcripts/Season 03/Session 01.md

 **Arcadum**: The current population of Kalkatesh is: 42,375,316.<br>
 **Guy**: I can't even concieve of that number!
 Why does it have to be one of us?

-The party spends a great deal of time debating what to do about Ronnie, finter pointing at the incident, and some self loathing.
+The party spends a great deal of time debating what to do about Ronnie, finger pointing at the incident, and some self loathing.
 Should they go after him first, maybe doing a flyby of Kalkatesh and deal with Ronnie?
 Continue on with their exploration of the other planets?
 Also, finally, a bit of discussion in-character about what Guy did with Inu (i.e. the discussion about the Songblade Trials).
 Eventually...

 > **Guy**: Alright, Astral Traveller, my last shot in the dark here.
 What if, and a big what if, what if we were able to sort everything?
 Fix The Wheel, defeat The Enemy, what happens to Ronnie then?<br>
 **Astral Traveller**: I am unsure.<br>